nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 We recently went on an excursion to IKEA and found [this serving board](https://www.ikea.com/us/en/p/artistisk-cutting-board-oak-80511083/) that we absolutely loved.
 It's heavy-duty and has a lovely rustic vibe.
 However, it's currently $40 which is a little steep considering we were going to use it as decor.

-Well, luckily, I'm fairly crafty and have a big box of scrap wood.
+Luckily, I'm fairly crafty and have a big box of scrap wood.
 I started digging around after we got home and found several pieces that would work to duplicate this thing.

 I don't plan to buy anything new for this project, but I will update if I needed to.